AcademySoftwareFoundation/rez/docs/source/package_definition.rst

 Note how in the ``_tools`` function we're referring to a relative path.
 Remember that early binding functions are evaluated at build time.
-The package hasn't actually been built or installed yet, so attributes such as :attr:`~pkgdefrex.this.root` don't exist.
+The package hasn't actually been built or installed yet, so attributes such as :attr:`this.root` don't exist.

 .. _in_context: